 Obtaining an accurate value for the stationary phase film thickness is difficult to accomplish experimentally.
 The physical thickness of the stationary phase can be measured via scanning electron microscopy; however, even the best-manufactured column is subject to non-uniformity in the film thickness along its length.
 Often the film thickness will change even a few cm along the column, and in a given segment of column, the thickness can vary depending on the position around the cross section of the column [].
 Thus estimation of the film thickness by SEM requires multiple measurements along the length of the column and thus the ultimate destruction of the column.
 Obviously the need to sacrifice a column and the extensive time required to perform SEM measurements makes this a poor method to determine the stationary phase film thickness in practice.

-In this approach, a series of probe molecules is used to compare the film thickness of a new column to a ‘master column’.
+In this approach, a series of probe molecules is used to compare the film thickness of a new column to a ‘reference column’.
 While this technique does not result in the true physical dimension of the film thickness of a particular column, it provides a relative comparison that permits normalization of thermodynamic data between columns.
 A similar concept which compared the elution temperatures of a probe molecule to determine the film thickness of different columns was originally proposed by Grob [].
 It is fitting then that the probe molecules chosen here for calibrating the film thickness are the Grob Mix compounds.
 They are widely available as a ready-made, inexpensive mixture covering a range of chemistries, and thus should perform well across a range of column chemistries.

 To determine the film thickness, a series of temperature-programmed separations with ramp rates of 5, 8, 10, 12, 16 and 20 °C·min-1 were performed using the Grob standard.
 2,3-butanediol, 2-Ethylhexanoic acid, and dicyclohexylamine were omitted from subsequent calculations due to their poor chromatographic performance on the 5% phenyl stationary phase.
 The identities of all compounds were verified via mass spectrometry.
-The thermodynamic parameters for all components of the Grob Mix on the master column were obtained using the non-linear optimization techniques described previously [20].
+The thermodynamic parameters for all components of the Grob Mix on the reference column were obtained using the non-linear optimization techniques described previously [20].
 In these thermodynamic calculations the length and inner diameter of the column were determined as per the above protocols while the nominal value was assumed for the stationary phase film thickness.
 The resulting thermodynamic estimations for the nine test compounds are shown in Table 2.

-Subsequent determinations of the stationary phase film thickness for a particular column rely on the thermodynamic values determined for the Grob Mix using the ‘master column’.
-To determine the film thickness of the three other columns, the Grob Mix was run on the remaining three columns using the same set of temperature programs as the master column and the absolute retention times for each analyte were collected.
+Subsequent determinations of the stationary phase film thickness for a particular column rely on the thermodynamic values determined for the Grob Mix using the ‘reference column’.
+To determine the film thickness of the three other columns, the Grob Mix was run on the remaining three columns using the same set of temperature programs as the reference column and the absolute retention times for each analyte were collected.

-The retention data for the Grob Mix on the new column are then used in conjunction with the previously estimated thermodynamic parameters for the compounds on the ‘master column’ and the chromatographic conditions to calculate the average effective film thickness the column.
+The retention data for the Grob Mix on the new column are then used in conjunction with the previously estimated thermodynamic parameters for the compounds on the ‘reference column’ and the chromatographic conditions to calculate the average effective film thickness the column.
 This is performed by a custom-written script in Matlab that relies on a Neadler-Mead simplex algorithm to estimate a value for the film thickness that is consistent with both the collected experimental data and the previously estimated thermodynamic parameters.